Support Hardware Layout Demo Screen Shot Revision History

 - Close Summary (CAD specific)

 Select which data automatically gets printed out on a dispatch.
 If you don't need all the information that CAD sends you initially, then tell ADI to only print the fields you want.
-This is referred to as a "Condensed Dispatch".

 Print to multiple station printers.
 All transmission types listed above can be sent to each printer that you set up through ADI.
-Additionally, dispatch data can be directed to individual printers by assigned vehicle IDs.
+Additionally, dispatch data can be directed to individual printers by assigned vehicle IDs. (county specific)

 Prevent users from changing settings without a proper password.